penwyp/catmit/README.md

 A: No. catmit only sends diffs and context to your chosen LLM provider.
 No data is stored locally beyond git's normal operation.

 **Q: Can I customize the commit message format?**
 A: catmit follows conventional commits strictly.
-You can provide seed text to influence the generation: `catmit "refactor database"`
+You can provide seed text to influence the generation: `catmit "refactor database"` or `catmit --seed "refactor database"`

 **Q: What if I don't like the generated message?**
 A: Simply decline in the interactive mode, or modify the message in your editor if using `-y` flag.